aureliaball/mm-tools/_episodes/03-md-bpti.md

 <img src="../fig/Figure3a.png" title="Figure 3a from McCammon, Gelin, and Karplus, ​Nature​ 1977." style="display: block; margin: auto;" />

 > ## Exercise
+> Create a new jupyter notebook called BPTI_gas_MDTraj.
 > Begin by once again importing the required libraries.
 >
 > ~~~